 Habitat for Humanity: Genesee Valley Chapter: Habitat for Humanity provides low-cost housing by working with a family to build their own home.
 The Genesee Valley Chapter covers Allegany County and beyond.

 Haiti Outreach: (2007) After a youth service trip to Pignon, Haiti to help build a home for a family, our youth urged the church to support the work of Haiti Outreach in that region.
 Haiti Outreach is a community based organization that, among other things, funds scholarships for school children and is digs wells for villages to provide clean drinking water.

-In addition, the Board sponsors a community UNICEF drive in the fall, supports distribution of Christmas baskets to families in need, has given special offerings to Matthew 25: Ministries for crisis relief, and takes on an intergenerational special service project each year during the weeks of Lent.
+In addition, the church supports distribution of Christmas baskets to families in need, and has donated special offerings to Matthew 25: Ministries for crisis relief.

 In a growing awareness of our environmental responsibilities, we also celebrate the Blessing of the Beasts in October when we give thanks for the animals in our lives, and Earth Sunday in April when we engage in service projects to show our care for the earth.